 Poison Candy Apples By Nate @WannaBite.com

 Don’t worry, these aren’t actually poisonous.
 But by the look of them you would really think so, right?
-These poison candy apples uses gel icing color to get that rich blue and black colour in the picture.
-Why not experiment and see what other colours looks good (besides boring apple colour).
+These poison candy apples uses gel icing color to get that rich blue and black color in the picture.
+Why not experiment and see what other colors looks good (besides boring apple colour).
 I just love how they’ve used real wood to skewer the apples rather than an ordinary lollypop stick, it really takes it to the next level.
 You could also try using plastic witches wands if you’re a bit worried about using actual sharpened sticks.
 The perfect spooky snack that could also be wrapped to make a great addition to your DIY Halloween treat bags!

 Nate, Lacy and their adorable daughter Hannah, post delicious recipes that you’ve gotta try!
-Their blog, WannaBite (the story behind the name is real cute) has such a family style feel to it, while still looking absolutely professional.
+Their blog, WannaBite (the story behind the name is real cute) has such a family-style feel to it, while still looking absolutely professional.
 Go and have a look at what they’re doing at the moment, especially they’re delicious crockpot recipes!

 Cheesy Halloween Breadstick Bones By Kelly Senyei @JustaTaste.com

 These cheesy Halloween breadstick bones are simple, yet totally delicious and effective!
 I love how they look both yummy and like the real deal at the same time!
-This recipe can either be easy as pie by buying a store bought pizza dough, or follow her fantastic pizza dough recipe as well (which I recommend).
+This recipe can either be easy as pie by buying a store-bought pizza dough, or follow her fantastic pizza dough recipe as well (which I recommend).
 You could go one step further by cutting the bones in a zig zag so they look broken, and injecting pizza sauce or ketchup into the side so it looks like bone marrow!
 Nevertheless, these tasty yet easy Halloween snacks are just what the zombies ordered.